PingOnTheWay/Code_Parser/README.md

    2.2 Update SLURM Environment Addresses: On lines 360 and 381, update the addresses to match those in your SLURM environment.
 You'll need to ensure these paths are accessible and correct within the SLURM job context.

-Modify the Python Interpreter Path: You will need to update the path to your Python interpreter on line 329 of the parse.py script.
-Locate the line where the Python command is set and replace the existing path with the path to the Python interpreter on your system.
-For example, if your Python interpreter is located at /usr/bin/python3, you should change the line to reflect this path.

 3. After execution, check the output files (code blocks and shell scripts) in the `test` directory.

 4. To perform testing with different input files, replace the contents of `main.py` in the `test` folder with contents from any of the five provided test files located in the `source_code_for_testing` directory.